Trust Attorney in Long Island

 Special Needs Trusts

 If you have a disabled child, you need to ensure they have ample financial resources.
 At the same time, you do not want your son or daughter to lose access to government programs.
-Your trusts lawyer can help you create a special needs trust for your child.
+Your trust lawyer can help you create a special needs trust for your child.
 This is also referred to as a supplemental needs trust.
 It allows you to provide for your child without impacting their ability to receive benefits.
 These trusts have numerous rules you must follow to avoid losing benefits, so consult with our firm first.
 Then we can help you create and fund the trust while staying within the law.
+A critical aspect is ensuring that the trust is structured to comply with federal and state regulations, providing peace of mind that your child is secure financially.

 Trusts for Pets